0atman/noboilerplate/scripts/40-compiler-driven-development.md

 notes:

-Here I'm modelling a light switch with two states, on and off, and transition methods to move between them.
+Here I'm modelling a light switch with two states, on and off, and transition methods to move between them, including the `New()` method pattern on the off state.
 You can't turn on a light that is already on, and I want the compiler to not allow such a transition at compile-time.

 The Typestate pattern allows us to model: